FarronF/limerick-council-meetings/meetings/2022/03/08-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of Municipal District of Adare-Rathkeale - 8th February 2022.md

  €1,000 to Ballysteen Carnegie Library.

- €3,000 to Croom Development Association.---
+ €3,000 to Croom Development Association.
+---
 4

 On the proposal of Councillor Sheahan, seconded by Councillor O’Donoghue, it was